otrv4/otrv4/otrv4.md

 The session expiration timer begins at different times for the sender and the receiver of the first data message in a conversation.
-The sender begins their timer as they send the first data message or as they attach an encrypted message to either the Auth-I message or the Non-Interactive-Auth message.
+The sender begins their timer as they send the first data message or as they attach an encrypted message to the Non-Interactive-Auth message.
 The receiver begins their timer when they receive this first data message.

 Since the session expiration uses a timer, it can be compromised by clock errors.
 Some errors may cause the session to be deleted too early and result in